On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: Abstract

 \section{Abstract}

-The symplectic spectral metric on the set of Lagrangian submanifolds or Hamiltonian maps can be used to define a comple- tion of these spaces.
+The symplectic spectral metric on the set of Lagrangian submanifolds or Hamiltonian maps can be used to define a completion of these spaces.
 For an element of such a completion, we define its $\gamma$-support.
-We also define the notion of $\gamma$-coisotropic set, and prove that a $\gamma$-support must be $\gamma$-coisotropic toghether with many properties of the $\gamma$-support and $\gamma$-coisotropic sets.
-We give examples of Lagrangians in the completion having large $\gamma$-support and we study those (called “regular Lagrangians”) having small $\gamma$-support.
+We also define the notion of $\gamma$-coisotropic set and prove that every $\gamma$-support is $\gamma$-coisotropic.
+We then establish numerous properties of $\gamma$-supports and $\gamma$-coisotropic sets.
+We construct examples of Lagrangians in the completion having large $\gamma$-support and we study those (called “regular Lagrangians”) having small $\gamma$-support.
 Finally we try to understand which singular Hamiltonians (i.e. a Hamiltonian continuous on the complement of a set) have a well-defined flow in the Humilière completion.